shlomif/rebookmaker/epub_maker/code/README.part.rst

 rebookmaker - an open source (MIT-licensed) re-implementation of Marcelo Lira’s ( @setanta ) ebookmaker.

-It converts an EPUB definition inside a JSON file along with some input HTML and image files into an .epub.
+EPUB is a popular and open file format standard for electronic books (see https://en.wikipedia.org/wiki/EPUB for more information about it).
+What rebookmaker (= "re-ebook-maker") does is compile a definition of the book inside a JSON file along with some input HTML and image files into an .epub.

 See: